catherinetkl/Programming-knowledgehut/web-development/html.md

 - Fonts

 ### What happens when we typed the URL and hit enter?
-2 pieces involved here: Client (Browser) and Server
+2 pieces involved here: Client-Server Model
+- Client (Browser)
+- Server - Computer(s) that host our target wehsite

+The client requests a service
+The server provides the service